SPITFIRE AUDIO KEPLER ORCHESTRA – HARMONIC MOTION

 Spitfire’s EVO Grid engine appeal to one-finger composers due to the rather random nature of the results, usually pairing up with more traditional sample libraries well as part of a layer or texture.
 Kepler is quite different in that it is rhythm-based so more thought needs to be put into producing a coherent performance.

 Usually, EVO Grid library patches are catalogued by sound themes, often ranging from subtle to extreme.
-Kepler patches are single-themed and internally separated by note timing values.
+Kepler patches are single-themed and internally separated by note-timing values.
 It is a totally flipped workflow, though it retains the “gridness” we all know and love.

 Kepler Orchestra is a one-shot type system, meaning you can only run the single rhythm pattern with variations coming mostly from playing notes at different timings.
 While this might be interesting, it is very unlikely an orchestral arrangement will only use the same, repetitive loop throughout the piece, meaning some frustrating workarounds.

-Initially I thought this was an expanded version of the Ostinatum arpeggiator included with most Spitfire Libraries.
-In essence it does the same thing, but there are some major differences.
+Initially, I thought this was an expanded version of the Ostinatum arpeggiator included with most Spitfire Libraries.
+In essence, it does the same thing, but there are some major differences.

-Firstly, the Ostinatum can only play short notes where Kepler is not as limited by note duration.
+Firstly, the Ostinatum can only play short notes whereas Kepler is not as limited by note duration.
 There are also a lot more styles included, such as momentum, tremolo, shards and dopplers, all impossible in the Ostinatum.

 Kepler has a quantisation function built-in which forces MIDI input to the closest beat.
-In testing I found this quite impacting on system resources, especially once I had five or six instances running at once.
+In testing, I found this quite impacting on system resources, especially once I had five or six instances running at once.
 You can simply disable this function if you’re sequencing and using your DAW’s quantisation to align notes.

 The Ostinatum, however, is capable of rhythm swapping, which is a big drawback with Kepler Orchestra.